daniel-mar/daniel-mar/README.md

 #### Here are a collection of projects that I've developed throughout my software development journey!

-- ⚡ Fun facts about me: I get a kick out of finding more efficient ways in doing repetitive tasks.
-Especially when I garden!
+- ⚡ Fun facts about me:
+- I get a kick out of finding more efficient ways in doing repetitive tasks.
+Especially when I am gardening!

-- "The more I learn within full stack development & engineering, The more I realize that I still have plenty to learn!"
-I truly love being able to continously learn & progress in software development.
-Willingness to look like a fool, understanding that I may not have the same experience as others.
+- "The more I learn about full stack development & engineering, The more I realize that there is plenty left to learn!"

+- I truly love being able to continously learn & progress in software development.
+I know I do not know everything there is today, but it is having that understanding that I know by putting in the effort into learning and creating every day, that I will become a great engineer in this marathon of life.

 # Python Fullstack Development